BillyGeros94/movie-recommendation-system/README.md

 - **Sparse matrix storage** (CSR/CSC) throughout the CF models to keep 26M ratings in memory without materialising a dense 81K × 12K matrix.
 - **Batched prediction** in the evaluator to keep memory tractable on 5.2M test pairs.
 - **Gradient clipping** in UV training to prevent exploding updates at 26M observations per epoch.
+- **Bias terms** in UV decomposition to separate global and per-item popularity signal from latent preference structure, improving cold-start recommendation quality.
 - **Fake user injection** in the API endpoints to serve cold recommendations without modifying trained model state, with full cleanup after each request.